Mindfully Healthy Living

 Always consult with a healthcare professional or nutritionist before making significant changes to your diet, especially if you have underlying health conditions or concerns.

-Many nutrition specialists believe that raw is the best form in order to reap the most nutritional benefit of most plants and herbs-except when it comes to maca.
-Gelatinized maca breaks down the starches and helps it to become easier to digest and more nutritionally bio-available.
+Some nutrition specialists believe that raw is the best form.
+This is to reap the most nutritional benefit of most plants and herbs.
+However, others believe that because gelatinized maca breaks down the starches, it is better.
+It helps it to become easier to digest and more nutritionally bio-available.
 It has a high concentration of nutrients also!

 Maca comes in various colors typically red, yellow, and black, each containing different benefits.
 Then, you can choose maca powder, extract, or capsule form.
 This boils down to personal preference.
 If you choose powder or capsules, it is important to consider whether you prefer raw or gelatinized maca.
 For the most nutritional benefit and bioavailability, most people prefer gelatinized maca.